World Kitchen Cherish Pattern white ceramic butter dish with lid: Food surface is ND (negative) for Lead, Cadmium, Mercury, Arsenic, & Antimony

 • Vanadium (V): 345 +/- 91 ppm

-As always, thank you for reading and for sharing my posts.
-I will likely update this post soon with more information, however in the meantime please check out the following links if you have questions:
+As always, thank you for reading and sharing these results.
+I will likely update this write-up soon with more information, however in the meantime, please check out the following links if you have questions:

-2. A video showing you how to search the blog most efficiently, given there are over 2,700 posts and pages here.
+2. Check out this video detailing the best ways to search this site efficiently, given there are over 2,700 articles and pages here!

-3. My documentary feature film on childhood Lead poisoning.
+3. Watch my documentary feature film on childhood Lead poisoning

 Tamara Rubin